odoo/documentation/inventory/barcode/operations/internal.rst

 How to do an internal transfer?
 ===============================

-In Odoo, there are two types of internal transfers:
+In Twenty20, there are two types of internal transfers:

 -   Those initiated automatically by the system (for example, a quality control)